SenthilNayagan/senthilnayagan.github.io/_posts/devops/containers/orchestration/apache-airflow/2022-07-24-airflow-setting-sla.markdown

 ---
 layout: post
-title:  "How to set SLA in Apache Airflow"
+title:  "How To Set SLA in Apache Airflow"
 subtitle: "A service-level agreement specifies the maximum completion time for a task or a DAG.
 Note that SLAs are set to the DAG execution date rather than the task start time."
 image: assets/images/posts-cover-images/airflow-seeting-sla.jpg
 author: senthil